ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/persistent_storage.md

      end
      ```

-     1. explain what this code is doing in parts
+    !!! info "What is this function doing?"
+        In a nutshell, this is a function for what happens when the player presses any button.
+The first "if statement" is checking that the button the player pressed is the one that we are looking for, `ability_extra_1`.

+        It then creates a reference to the player's storage data table.
+If the player already had an existing data table with `score` in it, it will add +1 to that score.
+If the player did not already have a data table, it will set the `score` entry of the data table to 0.

+        Next it's setting up an error message, so that when the function is activated it will print to the Event Log whether saving the data was successful or not.

+        And that's it!

 3. After that, the next function we need determines what to do when a player joins the game.
-This is where we can initialize the storage for that player, and set their score to 0 if they don't already have one.
+This is where we can initialize the storage data table for that player, and set their `score` to 0 if they don't already have one.
 This code looks like:

      ```lua
      function OnPlayerJoined(player)